 Credit Facility for Federations (CFF)

-CFF was launched with the objective of providing short-term loans to State Marketing /Co-operative federations and
+CFF was launched with the objective of providing short-term credit facility to State Marketing /Co-operative federations and Corporations involved in procurement and marketing of Agricultural commodities and supply of agricultural inputs like fertilizers, pesticides etc.

-CFF is extended to these entities towards procurement of agricultural and allied commodities, procurement of
+CFF is extended to these entities towards procurement of agricultural and allied commodities, procurement of milk, supply of agricultural inputs, supply chain management, value addition etc.

 Eligible institutions for funding under CFF